SherazIbrahim/Positional-Number-System/README.md

 # Positional-Number-System
 This application is coded using c++ language.
 This software is for inter-conversion between decimal number system ,hexadecimal number system ,octal number system and binary number system.
+This code can also calculate the (r-1)'s COMPLEMENT.....